mk-pmb/initrd-extender/README.md

     Add itself to later initramfs script triggers.
     Done at initramfs time because `update-initramfs` didn't accept my symlinks, and I don't like having a separate hook script.
+    * :bug: Figure out how to make this work.
+Neither symlinks nor actual copies of the file seem to re-trigger.